We use cookies to enhance your experience. Click here if you want to read more.

 “N/A” instead of mandatory information

-Invalid information like “N/A” doesn’t prevent e-invoices to be distributed in the Peppol but it can cause problems and extra work for the recipient as information processing gets fed with wrong data.
+Invalid information like “N/A” doesn’t prevent e-invoices from being distributed in the Peppol.
+Still, it can cause problems and extra work for the recipient as information processing gets fed with wrong data.

 An informed guess is that a staggering 1 of 20 e-invoices in the Peppol network has “N/A” stated in mandatory fields instead of valid information.